 The National Federation of Independent Business has set up a website with access to articles, webinars, etc. NFIB advocates for small business at both the federal and state level and has a strong presence at the State Capitol.
 The site will be continually updated to reflect any new developments.
 Click Here.

-On April 9th, state agencies including representatives from the Department of Economic and Community Development, the Insurance Department, the Department of Banking, and the Small Business Administration held a conference call with small business owners to discuss the coronavirus outbreak and resources for economic recovery.
+State agencies including representatives from the Department of Economic and Community Development, the Insurance Department, the Department of Banking, and the Small Business Administration held a conference call with small business owners to discuss the coronavirus outbreak and resources for economic recovery.
 Listen to the call below: Click Here.

 Resources for Women and Minority Owned Businesses